How to Quit Smoking

 Are you using a medicine to help you quit?
 Call your doctor if you start smoking again.
 Some medicines cannot be used if you’re smoking at the same time.

 If a loved one slips or relapses, don’t make them feel guilty.
-Congratulate them on the time they went without smoking and encourage them to try again.
-Your support can make all the difference in helping your loved one eventually quit smoking for good.
+Congratulate them on the time they went without cigarettes and encourage them to try again.
+Your support can make all the difference in helping your loved one eventually kick the habit for good.

 Tips for parents of teen smokers